SELF GUIDED AUDIO TOURS HAWAII

 11. Nevada Beach (NV)

-Then, take the beautiful walking path down to the shoreline.
-The view of all the mountains and soaring trees on the beach makes this unique landscape simply glorious!
+From there, take the beautiful walking path down to the shoreline.
+The view of the mountains and soaring trees on the beach makes this unique landscape simply glorious!

 12. Heavenly Village (CA)

-It’s a large, fun town – and it’s loaded with character, but more bustling than quiet.
-(In the winter, this is ski central, because above it is Heavenly Mountain – the highest mountain on Lake Tahoe and arguably one of the most popular ski resorts.)
-But even in the height of summer, Heavenly Village is chock full of shops, places to eat, and summer activities including a mountain coaster and ropes course.
+But even in the height of summer, Heavenly Village is chock full of shops, places to eat, and summer activities, including a mountain coaster and ropes course!

 14. Explore Tahoe Visitor Center (CA)